 The first underlying agreement is a Royalty Purchase Agreement between Kiska Metals Corporation, Geoinformatics Alaska Exploration Inc. and MF2, LLC, dated December 16, 2014.
 This agreement grants MF2 a 2.75 percent NSR royalty over all 304 claims, and extending outside the current claims over an Area of Interest defined by the maximum historical extent of claims held on the project as indicated on Figure 4-1.
-GoldMining can buy back 0.75 percent of the 2.75 percent NSR royalty for a payment of US\$5,000,000 to MF2.
-Pursuant to an assignment agreement dated January 11, 2021, this right was conveyed to Gold Royalty U.S. Corp.
+There is a right, currently held by Gold Royalty Corp, to buy back 0.75 percent of the 2.75 percent NSR royalty for a payment of US\$5,000,000 to MF2.